 Once your team agrees it’s time to escalate, you can begin your response directly from Slack with the

 /datadog incident shortcut.
 This creates an incident and lets you tag it with relevant information like severity, whether or not there’s impact to customers or billing, and what environments have been affected.
+You can manage your incidents from start to finish from within the Datadog Slack App with commands like

 The Datadog Incidents UI provides a central view of all incidents, including both active and resolved.
 You can filter and sort incidents by key metadata such as team, severity, status, and other information you tagged.
 Selecting an incident brings you to a timeline containing a chronological list of updates to the issue; for instance, updated tags like a change in the incident’s status from stable to resolved, or tasks that have been added.
 Team members can contribute links or text to the timeline to provide commentary, context, and other helpful information.
 For example, anyone can add widgets from dashboards within Datadog that show relevant metrics.